mavlink/mavlink-devguide/en/about/faq.md

   <dt>Where can I use MAVLink?</dt>
   <dd>MAVLink has been shown to work on multiple microcontrollers and operating systems, including ARM7, ATMega, dsPic, STM32 and Windows, Linux, MacOS, Android and iOS.</dd>

-  <dt>How safe is MAVLink?</dt>
+  <dt>How reliable is MAVLink?</dt>
   <dd>Very.
 MAVLink has been used since 2009 to communicate between many different vehicles, ground stations (and other nodes) over varied and challenging communication channels (high latency/noise).
-It provides methods for detecting packet drops, and the well-established ITU X.25 checksum for packet corruption detection.
-MAVLink 2, further adds authentication using <a href="../guide/message_signing.md">message signing</a>.</dd>
+It provides methods for detecting packet drops, and the well-established ITU X.25 checksum for packet corruption detection.</dd>
 </dl>